 Chalcogenides have attracted great attention in the past few decades because of their excellent processability and outstanding optoelectronic properties.
-Particularly, AgBiS2 has been the frontier of photovoltaic field in the past few years.
-AgBiS2 possesses fascinating merits, such as high absorption coefficient, suitable bandgap, decent charge transport property and superior materials stability.
-However, most of the efficient AgBiS2 based devices are fabricated with AgBiS2 quantum dots, which require longer fabrication time and complicated synthetic steps.
-Moreover, most of the reports focused on photovoltaic devices, and AgBiS2 based photodetectors have not been reported yet.
-Based on the challenges listed above, we developed AgBiS2 photodetectors based on a molecular precursor method with a p-i-n inverted device structure.
-These photodetectors exhibited broadband response with decent detectivity and fast response of 700 ns.
+Particularly, AgBiS2 has been the frontier of the photovoltaic field in the past few years.
+AgBiS2 possesses fascinating merits, such as a high absorption coefficient, suitable bandgap, decent charge transport properties and superior material stability.
+However, most of the efficient AgBiS2-based devices are fabricated with AgBiS2 quantum dots, which require long fabrication time and complicated synthetic steps.
+Moreover, most of the reports focused on photovoltaic devices, and AgBiS2-based photodetectors have not been reported yet.
+Based on the challenges listed above, we developed AgBiS2 photodetectors based on a molecular precursor method with a p–i–n device structure.
+These photodetectors exhibited broadband spectral response with decent detectivity and fast response time of 700 ns.
 In addition, these devices also demonstrated outstanding air, light and water stability.